Apsco-app/trading-bot/guide.md

 version to support librarires like ta
  4. Then in order to run the python file since we are using streamlit we type: streamlit run ultimate_forex_trading_platform.py
  5. Finally ensure you have Meta Trader 5 insalled in your computer and click on connect to Mt5 in the python website.
+ 6. Then update01 came adding fundamental strategy to using n8n, begin by installing fastapi
+ 7. 8.
+And in n8n post method give thsi as the URL:http://YOUR_COMPUTER_IP:5000/news

 *****************************************THANKYOU FOR READING************************************************************************